-WELTRUST: Welfare State Support and Political Trust: Integrating Economic, Cultural, and Policy Explanations
+Welfare State Support and Political Trust: Integrating Economic, Cultural, and Policy Explanations (WELTRUST)

 The WELTRUST project is funded by the Norwegian Research Council, directed by Professor Staffan Kumlin and located at University of Oslo, Department of Political Science.
 The project runs from September 2020 to December 2024.

-Other project participants are Henning Finseraas (NTNU, Trondheim), Atle Haugsgjerd (Institute for Social Research, Oslo), and Lisanne de Blok, (Vrije Universiteit Amsterdam).
+Among the project participants are Henning Finseraas (NTNU, Trondheim), Atle Haugsgjerd (Institute for Social Research, Oslo), and Lisanne de Blok, (Vrije Universiteit Amsterdam).